Your business is growing, and you’re planning an expansion to other states. It’s a good problem to have!

 Indianapolis, IN 46204

 Live in Indianapolis?
 You can also submit your form in person as part of your weekly errands.
-Just drop it off, with your Certificate of Existence and payment, at the same address.
+Just drop it off, with your Certificate of Good Standing and payment, at the same address.

 Like most government documents, filing to foreign qualify will cost you a fee.
 For paper submissions, the fee is $125, payable by check or money order made out to “Secretary of State.”
 Online, the fee is $105, and you’ll be able to pay with a credit/debit card as part of the submission process.
 The INBiz site accepts Visa, Mastercard, American Express, and Discover.